mega-Meta/dotfiles/README.md

-# Managing dotfiles using GNU Stow on my macOS
+# Managing dotfiles using GNU Stow on your macOS

 ## Usage